Ecotrust/floodplain-restoration/README.md

 *    django admin2 or xadmin or ???

 ## Test
-* Ensure Unique nodes for each site/question
+* Ensure unique inputnodes for each site/question
 * status after nodes and pits

 Image credits: